simonmullaney/FriendlyFlashbotsPopup/README.md

 # FriendlyFlashbotsPopup

-This project is designed to be able to develop a Google Chrome extension to be able to send Flashbots Bundles directly from your browser.
+Welcome to FriendlyFlashbotsPopup, a Google Chrome extension to be able to send Flashbots Bundles directly from your browser.

-This current version is still in development and thus only interacts with the Ethereum Goerli network.
+This Google chrome extension interacts with the [Flashbots ethers-provider-flashbots-bundle repository](https://github.com/flashbots/ethers-provider-flashbots-bundle)

+The chrome extension is available to download [here](https://chrome.google.com/webstore/detail/flashbotsfriendlypopup/fgmlaglojmieknnjmhpkjckiabepcind?hl=en-GB&authuser=0)

 ## Build